Irreducible components of the Jordan varieties

+Finally, we fulfill a more detailed study of tame-wild questions for image algebras in the strata related to the full Jordan block $Y$.
+From the above results we see that any algebra which is an image of indecomposable representation $\p_n$ is a {\it local complete} algebra.
+Hence after developing some technique, which allows to write down defining relations in the image-algebra, we apply Ringel's classification \cite{Ringloc} of local complete algebras and get that all image-algebras are {\it tame} for $n \leq 4$ and for $n \geq 5$ they are {\it wild}.

-The work on this circle of questions was started in 2003-2004 during my stay at the Max-Planck-Intit\"ut f\"ur Mathematik in Bonn.
-I am thankful to this institution for hospitality and to many colleagues with whom I have been discussing ideas related to this paper.
+The work on this circle of questions was started in 2003-2004 during my visit at the Max-Planck-Intit\"ut f\"ur Mathematik in Bonn.
+Most of results apart from those on the irreducible components appeared in the MPI preprint \cite{MP}.
+I am thankful to this institution for the support and hospitality and to many colleagues with whom I have been discussing ideas related to this work.